Layang-Layang Airport: Facilities

 The airport consists of a paved runway, two hangars, a radar station, a control tower and watchtowers.
-The concrete runway is 1367m long, 28m wide, and has a Pavement Classification Number of 032RBXU, indicating a medium strength rigid pavement, with a high maximum tire pressure.
+The concrete runway is 1367 m long, 28 m wide, and has a Pavement Classification Number of 032RBXU, indicating a medium strength rigid pavement, with a high maximum tire pressure.

 The airport is dual-use, serving both military and civilian aircraft.
 Layang Layang Aerospace operates Nomad N22C aircraft to and from Kota Kinabalu International Airport.
 The Royal Malaysian Air Force operates C130 Hercules transport planes and CN-235 maritime patrol aircraft to and from Labuan Airport.

-Currently MASwings operates seasonal charter flights to the airport during the dry season using ATR72-500.
+Currently AirBorneo operates seasonal charter flights to the airport during the dry season using an ATR72-500.